BlackRock: 1999–2009

 On October 1, 1999, BlackRock became a public company, selling shares at $14 each via an initial public offering on the New York Stock Exchange.
 By the end of 1999, BlackRock was managing $165 billion in assets.
 BlackRock grew both organically and by acquisition.
 In 2000, the firm launched BlackRock Solutions to provide risk management and investment analytics to institutional investors and other large investment managers.
 The platform includes advisory services and technology, being based on BlackRock's Aladdin System, an acronym for Asset Liability and Debt and Derivative Investment Network.

 In August 2004, BlackRock made its first major acquisition, buying State Street Research & Management's holding company SSRM Holdings, Inc. from MetLife for $325 million in cash and $50 million in stock.
 The acquisition increased BlackRock's assets under management from $314 billion to $325 billion.
 The deal included the mutual-fund business State Street Research & Management in 2005.

-BlackRock merged with Merrill Lynch's Investment Managers division (MLIM) in 2006, halving PNC's ownership and giving Merrill a 49.5% stake in the company.
+BlackRock merged with Merrill's Investment Managers division (MLIM) in 2006, halving PNC's ownership and giving Merrill a 49.5% stake in the company.
 In October 2007, BlackRock acquired the fund-of-funds business of Quellos Capital Management.
 In April 2009, BlackRock acquired R3 Capital Management, LLC and management of its $1.5 billion fund.
 In May 2009, BlackRock Solutions was retained by the U.S. Treasury Department to analyze, unwind, and price the toxic assets that were owned by Bear Stearns, American International Group, Freddie Mac, Morgan Stanley, and other financial firms that were affected in the 2008 financial crisis.
 The Federal Reserve allowed BlackRock to superintend the $130 billion-debt settlement of Bear Stearns and American International Group.